[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 ‘I have heard the murmurings of the children of Israel.
 Speak unto them, saying: At dusk ye shall eat flesh, and in the morning ye shall be filled with bread; and ye shall know that I am the LORD your God.’

 This is the bread of faces, the Lechem Panim.
 There were actually two cases of Hashem feeding the people.
 The first was the Ma’an, but the second was when he fed the elders in Parshat Mishpatim.
-Gold, in the Chumash, represents the divine.
-Just think of the Keruvim and the Menorah.
-This table and its utensils have gold all over them.
-While the bread represents the Mahn (Manna), I think the tablerepresents the meal Hashem served the elders.
+While the bread represents the Mahn (Manna), I think the table represents the meal Hashem served the elders.

 The sneh, or burning bush, is represented by the Menorah.
 It has branches and flowers and knobs and it continually burns and is never consumed.
 Just as the burning bush represents creation without destruction, so does the Menorah.
 This is why the Chanukah miracle is that the oil lasted 8 days – it was as if, instead of just being a symbol, the Menorah was actually burning without consumption.